Are you interested in a therapy that focuses on what is right and not just ‘wrong’ with you? And that lets you decide what to talk about?

 Person-centred therapy (also called ‘client-centred therapy’, or ‘Rogerian therapy’, after its founder), might be for you.

 [Would you like to try person-centred therapy?
-Book one of our Skype therapists now from wherever you live in the world.]
+Book one of our online therapists now from wherever you live in the world.]

 What is person-centred therapy?

 Person-centred psychotherapy is a humanistic therapy that focuses on helping you find your inner resources and reach your full potential.

 Founded by American psychologist Carl Rogers, person-centred therapy developed between the 1940s to the 1980s and the era of the human potential movement.
 It was one of the first forms of humanistic therapy.

 Considered the ‘third wave’ of psychotherapeutic thought, humanistic therapy came after the psychoanalytic and psychodynamic movements.
 It grew in reaction to these therapies, with their ‘doctor-patient’ relationship that put the therapist in power, and their focus on finding what is ‘wrong’ with patients by looking at their pasts.

 Person-Centred therapy laid the groundwork for the humanistic movement with its belief in a supportive therapeutic relationship of equals.
 It puts the focus on what is right instead of wrong with clients, and considers present-day issues instead of just the past.

 Rogers felt that the key to successful therapy was found in the relationship between the client and the therapist.
 The therapist had to have a good attitude towards the client for the client to feel safe enough to grow as a person.

 He also believed in human potential, that we are all here to grow, and have the capacity to do so.
 Within each of us is a ‘self-actualising tendency’, and it is the job of the therapist to encourage this tendency.